Dohna Dohna: Let's Do Bad Things Together: Characters

-Chairman of Asougi Heavy Industries, involved in their robotics program, and a central antagonist.
-His full name is Hisamitsu Yamamoto, and he is really Zappa's cousin.

 Development and release

 Dohna Dohna was developed by AliceSoft.
 The scenario was written by Dice Korogashi, with character designs and illustrations by Gyokai.
 Kanikama provided super-deformed illustrations.
 The opening theme song, "Dohna Dohna no Uta" (ドーナドーナのうた, Dōnadōna no uta), was sung by Tsukino.

 Prior to launch, AliceSoft released a free trial for download on Fanza Games on November 5, 2020.
-The package edition, download edition and deluxe edition of Dohna Dohna were released for Windows PCs on November 27, 2020, with compatibility for Windows 8/10.
+The package edition, download edition and deluxe edition of Dohna Dohna were released for Windows PC on November 27, 2020, with compatibility for Windows 8/10.
 The "Deluxe" edition of the game was bundled with a dakimakura cover, a CD copy of the original soundtrack, and a copy of Haru Urare, a small game considered to be Dohna Dohnas spiritual predecessor.
 Other merchandise such as telephone cards and pin badges were also included as purchase and pre-order bonuses.
-The English version, translated and published by Shiravune, was released on Johren Games on October 29, 2021.